IshaniSen2612/Handwritten-Text-Recognition/README.md

 | 1679220168 |     2     |  0.3837   | 0.8616        |[Download](https://pixeldrain.com/u/TNzBfmSd)|
 | 1679378923 |     3     |  0.3655   | 0.8679        |[Download](https://pixeldrain.com/u/v6wr9ox4)|

+<i>Create issue if download link doesn't work.</i>

 ### 🏃‍♂️ Run the model :
 - Run the `tkRecogIndv.py` script to check for individual characters only.
 - Run the `tkRecogAll.py` script to recognize words along with numbers.
 - Run the `textrecog_ui.py` script for realtime results.
     - But this needs `recogScript.py` to be configured.

-IN BOTH CASES MAKE SURE TO EDIT THE `unixTime` VARIABLE TO YOUR MODEL'S FOLDER.
+IN BOTH CASES MAKE SURE TO EDIT THE `unixTime` VARIABLE TO YOUR MODEL'S FOLDER NAME.

 ### 📸 Screenshots
-All screenshots are taken with best results.
-Totally not biased screenshotting.

 ![image](https://user-images.githubusercontent.com/38806897/225983444-f7001431-c7a4-4cd4-a7d2-6bf0b1e08d45.png)
 ![image](https://user-images.githubusercontent.com/38806897/226276782-a4c3e7aa-879a-4daa-8cd5-fbe0c993b9a4.png)